 Children should also always be supervised when in, or around, water – even if they know how to swim.

 The Lifesaving Society’s Annual Drowning Report shows lack of adult supervision is a major contributing factor to child drowning deaths in Manitoba.
-In 100 percent of such cases, an adult supervisor was found to be either absent (not present at all) or distracted (present but not watching the child).
+In all cases, an adult supervisor was found to be either absent or distracted.

 Adults and caregivers should always be within arm’s reach of young children when near or in the water.
-Unattended children under the age of five have a higher risk of drowning because they are quick, curious and are the least capable of self-rescue of any age group.
+Unattended children under the age of five have a higher risk of drowning because they are quick and curious.
+They are also the least capable of self-rescue of any age group.

 Educate children

-The Winnipeg Fire Paramedic Service (WFPS) recommends having conversations with children of all ages about staying away from retention ponds and river banks – but particularly when they are old enough to be left unsupervised and may be playing with friends in their neighbourhood.
+Have conversations with children of all ages about staying away from retention ponds and river banks.
+This is especially important when they are old enough to be left unsupervised and may be playing with friends in their neighbourhood.

 Check the water conditions

-Monitoring river and weather conditions is also important when venturing out on the waterways as changes in wind direction and speed, or sudden storms can make it more difficult to control boats, kayaks, and canoes.
+It's also important to monitor river and weather conditions before you head out.
+Changes in wind direction and speed, or sudden storms can make it more difficult to control boats, kayaks, and canoes.

-Not only can poor weather conditions make it more danger for residents on the water, it also makes rescues much more difficult and dangerous to perform for our responders.
+Poor weather conditions also makes rescues more difficult and dangerous for our responders.

 Stay sober

 Another common factor in many of the calls WFPS attends to is impairment.
-Residents should never operate a boat while impaired by alcohol, cannabis, or any other substances.
-In fact, the WFPS recommends all residents avoid engaging in activities on or near the water while impaired as misadventure on our waterways by residents under the influence is always preventable.
+Never operate a boat while impaired by alcohol, cannabis, or any other substances.
+In fact, the WFPS recommends avoiding all activities on or near the water while impaired.
+Misadventure on our waterways by residents under the influence is always preventable.

-Not only is boating while impaired dangerous, it’s also illegal and can result in arrest and criminal charges.
+Boating while impaired isn’t just dangerous, it’s also illegal and can result in arrest and criminal charges.

 Follow the regulations

-Boaters are reminded regulations also require them to keep standardized safety equipment on board their boat.
-The list of equipment and requirements is based on the size of a boat and can be found, along with other safety tips from Transport Canada’s Office of Boarding Safety.
-Failing to have the required safety equipment can potentially jeopardize your safety, and can also result in a fine for missing equipment.
+Boaters are required to keep standardized safety equipment on board their boat.
+The list of equipment and requirements is based on the size of a boat.
+Visit Transport Canada’s Office of Boarding Safety for more information and safety tips.
+Failing to have the required safety equipment can potentially jeopardize your safety.
+It can also result in a fine for missing equipment.

-The Winnipeg Police Service's River Patrol will be on the waterways and riverbanks to keep residents safe and respond to river-related calls.
+The Winnipeg Police Service's River Patrol will be on the waterways and riverbanks.
+Their job is to keep residents safe and respond to river-related calls.
 It serves both an enforcement and education role.
 If you have any questions, always feel free to ask the members.

-You can learn important swimming and lifesaving skills by taking one of our Leisure Guide swimming lessons or aquatic leadership training courses.
+Want to learn important swimming and lifesaving skills?
+Take one of our Leisure Guide swimming lessons or aquatic leadership training courses.
 You can find current course offerings and registration information through leisureONLINE.

 Originally posted on June 10, 2020